spillz/picty/README.rst

    :align: center
    :scale: 50 %

-picty is a photo manager designed around metadata and a lossless approach to image handling.
+picty is a photo manager designed around managing metadata and a lossless approach to image handling.

     metadata: descriptive and other information about images